Oregon Septic System Requirements

 - The septic system must have an automatic float switch installed at the main outlet pipe of the septic system.
 This is required by all new development and all remodeling, repair, and replacement.

-Suppose you are planning to install a new septic system or replace property lines.
+Suppose you are planning to install a new Oregon septic tank or replace property lines.
 In that case, the septic system must be sized according to the Permit to Construct.
-The size of your existing septic system is based on the flow rate from your residence, and a performance test will be required prior to the issuance of a Permit To Operate.
+The size of your existing Oregon septic tank is based on the flow rate from your residence, and a performance test will be required prior to the issuance of a Permit To Operate.
+If you are looking to understand these requirements better, we can assist in guiding you through the process.

 If you are remodeling, repairing, or replacing parts of an existing septic system, you will receive a Rebuild Permit.
 The following permits may also be required prior to issuing a Permit To Operate: